 Pharisaic Sequence:

 • Abib 14.
 Wednesday night after sunset.
-According to the Pharisaic viewpoint, Yahushua and his disciples ate the Passover meal on the wrong day.
+According to the Pharisaic viewpoint, Yahushua and his disciples ate the Passover meal on the wrong day, or this meal was not a Passover meal at all.
 For the Pharisees, this day was a preparation day for the Jewish Passover on Abib 15.
 Not a High Sabbath.

-• Abib 15.
-Thursday night after sunset.
-The women arrive home and prepare their meal for the first day of the Festival of Unleavened Bread.
+• Abib 15. – PROBLEM – Thursday night after sunset.
+The women arrive home and prepare their meal for the first day of the Jewish Passover and Festival of Unleavened Bread.
 They prepare aromatics.
 Jewish High Sabbath.
-(PROBLEM)

 • Abib 15.
 Friday morning.
 Jews ask for guards to be placed at the tomb.
 Jewish High Sabbath.

-• Abib 15.
-Friday day, the women prepare spices and aromatics.
-The women did not know that Yahushua’s body had already been anointed.
+• Abib 15. – PROBLEM – Friday day.
+The women prepare spices and aromatics.
 Jewish High Sabbath.
-(PROBLEM)

 • Abib 16.
 Friday night to Saturday night.
 Weekly Sabbath observed.